Current immigration laws are very harsh, especially for those who have a criminal record.

 This, by no means, includes every possible topic in immigration law and should not be construed as legal advice.
 This section solely deals with “typical” issues in immigration laws.
 You should consult an immigration attorney for a specific answer to a legal question.

-Norris McLaughlin’s Immigration Law Group is the leading immigration law and deportation defense team and is here to discuss your specific case facts.
-Please know that every case is different and what follows is not to be construed as legal advise.
+Norris McLaughlin’s immigration attorneys are the leading immigration law and deportation defense team and is here in Allentown, Pennsylvania; Bridgewater and Montclair, New Jersey; and New York, New York; to discuss your specific case facts.
+Please know that every case is different and what follows is not to be construed as legal advice.

 For most of its history, the United States has maintained immigration laws to control which non-citizens are allowed to be in the country, for what reasons, for how long, and who can become citizens.
 The Alien Act of 1798, known as the Alien and Sedition Laws, empowered the President to expel any alien, or non-citizen, he deemed dangerous.
 A general immigration law passed in 1882 called for the exclusion of “idiots, lunatics, convicts, and persons likely to become public charges.”
 The 1882 law also banned Chinese immigrants.
 A 1917 immigration law established a literacy requirement for admission to the country.

-Establishing the Basic Structure of the Current Immigration Law
+Establishing the Basic Structure of the Current Immigration Laws

 In 1952 the McCarran-Walter Act established the basic structure of today’s immigration law, setting up deportation procedures, creating a quota system based on nationality, as well as detailed exclusions based on political grounds.
 Other major changes of the immigration laws have occurred in 1965, 1980, 1986, 1988, 1990, and 1996.
 Congress is again seriously debating major immigration revisions.